barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 							   SqlTransaction transaction = null)
 {% endhighlight %}

-The version that used in the benchmark tests has some more parameters, which does not matter for the purposes of the test.
+The version used in the benchmark tests has some more parameters, which does not matter for the purposes of the test.
+I think the docs are a bit outdated there.
+Which is just one more reason to install Dapper with Nuget and go exploring yourself!

 Either way, the interesting part is the *param* parameter which we will see can be utilized in very different ways.